 The actual amount of a CWA penalty is subject to uncertainty, including whether the Company will be able to reach a settlement with the DOJ or will await the Louisiana District Court's opinion in the penalty phase trial.
 The CWA sets forth subjective criteria to be considered by the court in assessing the magnitude of any CWA penalty: economic benefit to the violator; degree of culpability; seriousness of the violation; the nature, extent, and degree of success of any efforts to minimize or mitigate the effects of the discharge; prior history of violations; other penalties for the same incident; economic impact of the penalty on the violator; and other matters as justice may require.
 For the Phase I and II trials (defined in Civil Litigation Damage Claims below) and again for the penalty phase trial in January 2015, the Louisiana District Court ruled that no evidence of Anadarko's alleged culpability or fault could be presented.
 In addition, in its Phase I Findings of Fact and Conclusions of Law (Phase I Findings and Conclusions), the Louisiana District Court did not allocate any fault to Anadarko.
 Given the subjective nature of the CWA criteria used to determine penalty assessments and the Louisiana District Court's prior rulings related to culpability and allocation of fault, the Company currently cannot reasonably estimate the amount of any such penalty to be assessed or determine a reasonable range of potential loss if the matter is resolved by the Louisiana District Court following trial.
-Furthermore, BP's July 2015 announcement of a settlement agreement in principle with the DOJ and the five Gulf states (Texas, Louisiana, Mississippi, Alabama, and Florida) regarding essentially all of the outstanding claims against BP related to the Deepwater Horizon event, including \$5.5 billion to resolve CWA penalties, does not affect the Company's current conclusion concerning its ability to estimate potential fines and penalties.
-The Company lacks insight into that settlement, which has yet to be finalized, retains legal counsel separate from BP, and was not involved in any manner with respect to that settlement.
-In addition, the consent decree covering the terms and conditions of BP's announced settlement has vet to be disclosed.
+Furthermore, BP's July 2015 announcement of a settlement agreement in principle with the DOJ and certain states regarding essentially all of the outstanding claims against BP related to the Deepwater Horizon event, including \$5.5 billion to resolve CWA penalties, and the lodging of a proposed consent decree with the Louisiana District Court in October 2015, does not affect the Company's current conclusion concerning its ability to estimate potential penalties and fines.
+The Company had no involvement with the settlement and has no information concerning the rationale for allocating certain settlement proceeds as CWA penalties.
+The lodged consent decree also provides no explanation as to why the United States and the various states and local government entities consider the penalty amount to be fair and reasonable.